andraugust/andraugust.github.io/classical-mechanics.md

 $$

-The radial and angular momenta are straightforward to calculate:
+The radial and angular momenta are easy to calculate in the Lagrangian formulation:

 $$